/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 #14 - ComfyUI-Advanced-ControlNet: Extended ControlNet capabilities, multiple ControlNet conditioning in single workflow, and advanced masking and weighting control.

 #15 - Cutoff (Regional Prompting): Control which prompt elements affect which image regions, prevent prompt bleeding between subjects, and achieve precise multi-subject composition.
 Alternative: comfyui-prompt-control.
+For more on regional prompting techniques, see our guides on Regional Prompter and mask-based regional prompting.

 #16-20 - Specialized Professional Tools